craftercms/docs/source/reference/modules/engine/security.rst

 .. note::
    For the ``<url>`` Ant-style path pattern, ``<url>/*</url>`` indicates just one level of the URL and ``<url>/**</url>`` indicates all urls.
 For more information on Ant-style path pattern matching, see https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html

-  For the *hasAnyRole* expression, remember to escape the comma ``,`` separating the roles inside the expression as shown above.
+   For the ``hasAnyRole`` expression, remember to escape the comma ``,`` separating the roles inside the expression as shown above.

+   For more information, check :javadoc_base_url:`UrlAccessRestrictionCheckingProcessor.java <profile/org/craftercms/security/processors/impl/UrlAccessRestrictionCheckingProcessor.html>`
+   and :javadoc_base_url:`AccessRestrictionExpressionRoot.java <profile/org/craftercms/security/utils/spring/el/AccessRestrictionExpressionRoot.html>`

 .. _engine-security-access-attributes: